umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 In ExamineIndex.config, you need to tokenize the path for each of your indexes to include the machine name, this will ensure that your indexes are stored in different locations for each machine.
 An example of a tokenized path is: `~/App_Data/TEMP/ExamineIndexes/{machinename}/Internal/`.
 This however has some drawbacks for two reasons:

 * Azure web apps migrates your site between workers without warning which means the {machinename} will change and your index will be rebuilt when this occurs
-* When you scale out (increase the number of workers), the new worker will also rebuild it's own index
+* When you scale out (increase the number of workers), the new worker will also rebuild its own index

 We are working towards being able to mitigate these issues by adding the ability to store a master index in blob storage so that when new workers come online they can sync the existing index locally (this is not yet in place)